MP-Lucas/IC-LegalBertAnalysis/README.md

 # IC-LegalBertAnalysis
-Research done on a variation of a Stence Transformer trained on the Brazilian legal domain for the Ulysses Project.
+Research in progress for Ulysses Project.